KKyang/qtsmartgraphics/README.md

 ## License

 This library is written by Qt 5.3 and is distributed via source codes.
 Due to Qt open source licensing, this library is protected under LPGLv3 license.

+A Doxygen theme is used.
+Available at: https://github.com/nnen/doxygen-theme.